pine/mws-simple-browser/README.md

 Defaults to US marketplace settings, but can code to override default

-> This is a forked project from [mws-simple](https://github.com/ebusinessdirect/mws-simple)
+> This is a forked project from [mws-simple](https://github.com/ebusinessdirect/mws-simple).
+> The module doesn't work in Node.js, but support browsers.

 ## Installation